Julez9x/OOPS_Assignment_JulianM/part3/markdown.md

 ## 1. Write instructions on installing git on a windows system.
 Making sure to include-

+<p> Install Instructions </p>
+>Download a version of Git to your liking.\
+>Install on your system.\
+>Open Git on your computer following any steps and accepting.\
+>You may also have to log into a github account otherwise you may skip this step.\

 <p> Part A. What are the requirements to install Git on a system. </p>

 >System Requirements